scoarescoare/angular-brunch-true-north/README.md

         themes/               --> a place for custom themes custom/             --> starter theme **NOTE the underscore (_).
 Files begining with an underscore will not automatically be compiled, they must be imported.
-            _override.less    --> styles that should beloaded after bootstrap.
+            _override.sass    --> styles that should beloaded after bootstrap.
-            _variables.less   --> bootstrap variables to be used during the compilation process app.less              --> a file for importing styles. app.coffee              --> application definition and routes.
+            _variables.sass   --> bootstrap variables to be used during the compilation process app.sass              --> a file for importing styles. app.coffee              --> application definition and routes.
       index.jade              --> Index file.
 This will be converted to assets/index.html on save init.coffee             --> application bootstrap